-A summary of the property and equipment accounts is as follows for the year ending July 31, 2014:
+A summary of the property and equipment accounts is as follows as of July 31:

-2014
+2015 2014

-Equipment \$ 575,132
+Equipment \$ 573,540 \$ 575,132

-Less Accumulated Depreciation (262,947)
+Less: Accumulated Depreciation (292,457) (262,947)

-Net Equipment \$ 312,185
+Net Equipment \$ 281,083 \$ 312,185

-Depreciation expense totaled \$47,619 for the year ending July 31, 2014.
+Depreciation expense totaled \$54,235 and \$47,619 for the years ending July 31, 2015 and 2014, respectively.

-NOTE 4 INTEREST IN NET ASSETS OF COMMUNITY THEATRE BUILDING CORPORATION
+NOTE 4 INTEREST IN ASSETS OF COMMUNITY THEATRE BUILDING CORPORATION

 On September 26, 2007, a joint meeting of the Board of Trustees of the Community Theatre Building Corporation (Building Corporation) and the Board of Directors of the Theatre approved a \$3.5 million, three year funding program for the Theatre, entitled The Next Act. \$2.5 million of the proceeds from the Next Act would be used for building improvements, \$700,000 of the proceeds would be used for the establishment of an endowment fund for the Theatre, \$200,000 would be used for updating educational and Theatre programming and the remaining \$100,000 for other costs.
-The proceeds raised for building improvements were retained by the Building Corporation and spent on the lowa Theatre Building in which the Theatre resides.
+The proceeds raised for building improvements were retained by the Building Corporation and spent on the Iowa Theatre Building in which the Theatre resides.
 The Theatre has recognized a Contributed Lease asset as the Theatre is provided the space for \$1 per year.
 See Note 8 for additional information.

-NOTE 4 INTEREST IN NET ASSETS OF COMMUNITY THEATRE BUILDING CORPORATION (CONTINUED)
+NOTE 4 INTEREST IN ASSETS OF COMMUNITY THEATRE BUILDING CORPORATION (CONTINUED)

 The proceeds raised for establishing the endowment fund have been transferred to and maintained by The Greater Cedar Rapids Community Foundation (Foundation).
 The fund is administered by the Foundation for the benefit of the Building Corporation.
 Control over the investment or reinvestment of these funds is exercised exclusively by the Foundation.
 A portion of the fund's earnings is made available to the Building Corporation periodically.
-During the year ended July 31, 2014, there were no transfers between the Theatre and the Building Corporation.
+During the years ended July 31, 2015 and 2014, there were no transfers between the Theatre and the Building Corporation.
 The only assets of the Building Corporation that are included on the Theatre's financial statements is the endowment at the Foundation.
 In connection with The Next Act, the Building Corporation was not granted variance power over the unconditional promises to give.

-NOTE 5 BENEFICIAL INTEREST IN ASSETS OF COMMUNITY FOUNDATION
+NOTE 5 BENEFICIAL INTEREST IN ASSETS HELD BY COMMUNITY FOUNDATION

 The Theatre has funds held by The Greater Cedar Rapids Community Foundation (Foundation).
 The fund is administered by the Foundation for the benefit of the Theatre.
 Control over the investment or reinvestment of these funds is exercised exclusively by the Foundation.
-A portion of the fund's earnings is made available for distribution to the Theatre periodically. \$4,809 was distributed to the Theatre from the Foundation for the year ended June 30, 2014.
+A portion of the fund's earnings is made available for distribution to the Theatre periodically.
+For the years ended July 31, 2015 and 2014, \$5,289 and \$4,809, respectively, were distributed to the Theatre from the Foundation.